mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 melee attacks but it will get in the way of bullets and provide some protection.
 This can vary and should be determined by 1D+2 each time the shield is hit.
-The laser weapon is an oversized pistol with a large- capacity powerpack.
+The laser weapon is an oversized pistol with a large-capacity powerpack.
 Similar guns are available without the case; those bought without the case cost Cr4500.

 **WEAPON TL RANGE DAMAGE KG COST MAGAZINE**

 MAGAZINE/
 POWERPACK COST TRAITS

 Guardian Compact
 Submachinegun